 The programs within the Department of Biomedical Sciences provide students with knowledge and skills of the rapidly expanding fields of basic science, medicine and research.
 The integration of courses from these areas with a broad range of courses taken from other disciplines—such as the arts and sciences and business—provides the student with the maximum educational background and the critical thinking skills required to succeed in the increasingly demanding field of biomedical sciences.

 The department offers four programs leading to the bachelor of science degree: Biomedical Sciences, Medical Microbiology and Immunology, a Dual-Degree Bachelor/Master of Health Science in Biomedical Sciences, plus a Dual-Degree BS/MHS Biomedical Sciences to Pathologists’ Assistant.
+The department also collaborates with the School of Education to offer a new Dual-Degree BS to Master of Arts in Teaching.
 Due to the expansion of medical information and techniques, the department also offers several graduate degree programs including Cardiovascular Perfusion, Pathologists’ Assistant and Biomedical Sciences (with concentrations in Medical Sciences and Microbiology).
 The focus of each of these programs is to educate students for the critical thinking necessary to function successfully within their chosen profession.

 The Department of Biomedical Sciences integrates and coordinates the activities of related biomedical sciences programs that may be conveniently grouped under the generic title “biomedical sciences.”
 The inclusion of these programs, which have many elements in common, under the direction of a single administrative unit encourages the mixing of ideas and disciplines.
 It allows both the lateral and the upward mobility of students enrolled in closely related curricula and permits the faculty to cut across traditional disciplinary boundaries.